AntonioDrusin/amiga_demo_base/README.md

 4. Separation of concerns for copper support.
 5. Full inclusion of a newer P61 player source code, for modifications and integration.
 6. Makefile modified to run convert.exe when the graphics sources have changed.

+# Additions

+Defined __ASM_EXPORT__ macro to export C symbols to assembly keeping the optimization of the whole program.